zerobounce/zerobounce-dotnet-api-v1/README.md

 |:--- |:---
 credits  | The number of credits left in account for email validation.

-**Any of the following email addresses can be used for testing the API, no credits are charge for these test email addresses:**
+**Any of the following email addresses can be used for testing the API, no credits are charged for these test email addresses:**
 + disposable@example.com
 + invalid@example.com
 + valid@example.com